Frequently Asked Questions

 Yes.
 The list of invited colleges and universities can be accessed using this link here.
 Confirmed participants are shown in bold.

-No. It is up to the individual colleges to waive the application fee.
-The colleges that will waive the application fee during the college festival will be indicated on the list of confirmed colleges.
+Not all schools.
+It is up to the individual colleges to waive the application fee.
+Those that will waive the application fee during the college festival will be indicated on the list of confirmed colleges.
+You must contact the admissions office for each school of interest for the waiver code or to find out the process for requesting a waiver of the application fee.

-Accredited 4 and 2-year HBCUs have are invited.
-80 schools are expected to be attend or have representatives from the local Alumni Chapter.
+Accredited 4 and 2-year HBCUs are invited.
+80 schools are expected to attend or have representatives from the local Alumni Chapter.

 No. Not all will offer on-site admission.
 Those that do offer on-site admission will be identified on the list of confirmed colleges.